Viftrup/viftrup.github.io/_posts/2018-10-08-dwh-part-3-sql-code-generator.markdown

 So we need some kind of configuration for each of the tables we want to generate ETL code for.
 We can, of course, prepare such configs in some text files, and run the code generator from a command line, but that would not be very user-friendly.
 Also, it would be nice to be able to have a UI to just select a staging table from a list, allow the tool to obtain the list of columns from it automatically, and then select the business key and foreign key columns by just clicking on them.
 And since we're obviously not going to write the configuration by hand, it would make sense to store it in a single location, for example SQLite database file.

 My "weapon of choice" for the code generator is Python, and after trying out several cross-platform UI libraries, I ended up choosing WxWidgets.
 The resulting tool is open-source, you can find the Git repository here: [https://github.com/dmytro-lytvyn/dwh-sql-codegen](https://github.com/dmytro-lytvyn/dwh-sql-codegen).
-The code itself is very hacky and not really reusable, because as soon as it started to work, it already fulfilled its purpose, and since it's only used once for every table we need to import, I can tolerate some small UI-related bugs.
+The code itself is very hacky and not really reusable, because as soon as it started to work, it has already fulfilled its purpose, and since it's only used once for every table we need to import, I can tolerate some small UI-related bugs.
 Ideally, it would be nice to separate the UI from the code generation completely, and also move out SQL code snippets into a separate configurable template storage, but I have more interesting things to work on in my spare time :) But if you're interested, please feel free to contribute.

 You can find a tutorial on how to use the Code Generator in the README of [the repository](https://github.com/dmytro-lytvyn/dwh-sql-codegen).
 But if we look at the process from the start, the typical use-case scenario to import a new table into DWH is the following:

-- Create and run a DDL for a staging table with the same structure as the original in a source database (usually just by coping the table DDL from pgAdmin), but without any indexes.
+- Create and run a DDL for a staging table with the same structure as the original in a source database (usually just by copying the table DDL from pgAdmin), but without any indexes.
 Staging table DDL:

 ```sql